mailin-api/mailin-api-php/src/Sendinblue/README.md

  * Run ``composer install`` to get these dependencies added to your vendor directory
  * Add the autoloader to your application with this line: ``require("vendor/autoload.php")``

-Alternatively you can just download the Mailin.php file and include it manually.
-You can use below sample script to get started
+You can use below sample script to get started.

 ```PHP
 <?php